 An electrocardiogram records the electrical activity and rhythm of the heart and is a very straightforward screening test.
 It helps screen for any cardiac rhythm disorders, heart damage, or any enlargement of the heart muscle.

 An echocardiogram uses ultrasound to create an image of the heart valves and muscles.
 We use it to screen for blood flow through the heart valves and heart chambers and evaluate how your heart is pumping blood.

 A vascular ultrasound is a simple screening test used to evaluate the carotid arteries.
 The test can detect signs of significant plaque, which can increase the risk of stroke.

 Coronary Calcium Scan

-A coronary calcium scan is a CT scan providing an image of the heart’s arteries and which can indicate if the risk of heart attack or stroke is higher.
+A coronary calcium scan is a CT scan providing an image of the heart’s arteries, indicating if the risk of heart attack or stroke is higher.

 ECG monitoring uses a small device that records the rhythm of your heart continuously for 24 hours.
-It can evaluate symptoms of heart arrhythmia and palpitations, and you will need to keep a diary of any symptoms experienced during this time.
+It can evaluate heart arrhythmia and palpitations symptoms, and you will need to keep a diary of any symptoms experienced during this time.

 Early Detection and Prevention in Midtown & UES

 Early detection is critical to assess your risk factors, including high blood pressure, age, high cholesterol, diabetes, family history, and many others.
 Our board-certified primary care doctors and general practitioners in NYC are experts and will delve into your medical history to identify risk patients and make recommendations for better health.
 Referral to specialists, diagnostic testing, and counseling for lifestyle modification can aid in prevention.

 Heart and Stroke Screening for Patients in NYC